Stainless steel love it or hate it?

 There are a few things to know about this mysterious material, which will make life much easier.

 Stainless steel has become the easy choice due to its corrosion resistant properties.
 The byproducts of metal plating have been proven to he harmful to human health.
 Poor disposal of plating bath solutions have allowed heavy metals to leach into groundwater.
 In many countries: cadmium, hexavalent, and trivalent chromium plating processes are now highly regulated.
-Not requiring plating stainless components can be produced more economically.
-This is why more and more of the parts we get are produced in stainless rather than chrome plated steel.
+In many cases cadmium plate is only accessible to those in the aviation industry as international standards still require it.

 It seems like anyone and everyone has a different claim to being labelled the ‘inventor’ of stainless steel; from Britain, Germany, France, Poland, the U.S.A, and even Sweden.
 The UK claim seems to be well accepted.
 In 1913 Harry Brearley, of Sheffield, England created a steel with 12.8% chromium and 0.24% carbon, argued to be the first ever stainless steel.
 Metallurgist discovered that lowering the carbon content of steel and adding chromium gave the resulting metal special properties.
 Many of these properties have made the world we enjoy today possible.
 Such as the Delorean and time travel.
 Any Back to the Future fans out there?

 There are now many types of stainless.
 Too many to mention in this article.
 As this subject pertains to motorcycle repair we will not give this much attention.
 Most likely you will encounter types 304/303.
 Type 304 is prone to hardening when cold worked.
 This is important to know if you plan to drill or thread a part made from stainless.
-Working with 303 is not bad as it’s composition is designed for maintainability.
+Working with 303 is not bad as it’s composition is designed for machinability.

 Click here to learn about the different types of stainless steel.